-Ecoriginals are made from FSC-certified wood pulp, Non-GMO corn starch and cotton and for the sake of performance, small amounts of polyethylene (PE) are used for the nappy’s strength small amount of lycra around the legs to prevent leaks.
+Ecoriginals are made from FSC-certified wood pulp, Non-GMO corn starch and cotton, and for the sake of performance, small amounts of polyethylene (PE) are used for the nappy’s strength and a small amount of lycra around the legs to prevent leaks.
 The newest launched Ecoringals are made from an impressive 90% biodegradable materials that can break down in 3 months.
 Ecoriginals aim to have a 100% plastic-free nappy in 2025!

 How do Ecorignals perform?

-Like any other product you read reviews about, also for Ecorignals, you can read both positive and negative reviews online.
+Like any other product you read reviews about, for Ecorignals, you can read both positive and negative reviews online.

 ‘Did you know that Ecoriginals launched a new version of their nappies in 2020 and are now 90% biodegradable and have the ability to break down on landfill within the 4 months? (when dispost of correctly)’